 Municipal Functions

-Municipal Functions pplicable to cipality
+Municipal Functions pplicable to ipality

 Yes No

-Constitution of the Republic of South Africa, 1996 (Act 108 of 1996), Sci hedule 4, Par t B functions:
+Constitution of the Republic of South Africa, 1996 (Act 108 of 1996), Schedule 4, Par t B functions:

-Air pollution √
+Air pollution √ /

 Building regulations √

-Child care facilities √
+Child care facilities $\sqrt{}$

-Electricity and gas reticulation $\sqrt{}$
+Electricity and gas reticulation

-Firefighting services $\sqrt{}$
+Firefighting services

 Local tourism

-Municipal airports $\sqrt{}$
+Municipal airports

-Municipal planning
+Municipal planning $\sqrt{}$

 Municipal health services N /A

 Municipal public transport N /A

-Municipal public works only in respect of the needs of municipalities in ,
+Municipal public works only in respect of the needs of municipalities in

-the discharge of their responsibilities to administer functions $\sqrt{}$
+the discharge of their responsibilities to administer functions

 specifically assigned to them under this Constitution or any other.

 Pontoons, ferries, jetties, piers and harbours, excluding the regulation of

-international shipping and related matters. ./
+international shipping and related matters. s ,

-Stormwater management systems in built-up areas Trading regulations √
+Stormwater management systems in built-up areas √

-Water and sanitation services limited to potable water supply systems v
+Trading regulations Water and sanitation services limited to potable water supply systems V

-and domestic wastewater and sewerage disposal systems. $\sqrt{}$
+and domestic wastewater and sewerage disposal systems.

-Constitution of the Republic of South Africa, 1996 (Act 108 of 1996), Sci hedule 5.
-Par t B functions:
+Constitution of the Republic of South Africa, 1996 (Act 108 of 1996), Schedule 5 Par t R functions:

-Beaches and amusement facilities √
+Beaches and amusement facilities √ √

-Billboards and the display of advertisements in public places
+Billboards and the display of advertisements in public places ,

-Cemeteries, funeral parlours and crematoria
+Cemeteries, funeral parlours and crematoria V

-Control of public nuisances
+Control of public nuisances · √

-Control of undertakings that sell liquor to the public
+Control of undertakings that sell liquor to the public 1/

+1/

-Facilities for the accommodation, care and burial of animals
+Facilities for the accommodation, care and burial of animals , /

-Fencing and fences
+Fencing and fences V ,

-v -/

-Licensing of dogs Licensing and control of undertakings that sell food to the public 2/ V
+Licensing of dogs . / V

+Licensing and control of undertakings that sell food to the public V

-Local amenities
+Local amenities V /

-Local sports facilities V ,
+Local sports facilities V

-Markets √
+Markets

 Municipal abattoirs

-Municipal parks and recreation √
+Municipal parks and recreation

-Municipal roads $\sqrt{}$
+Municipal roads

 Noise pollution

-Pounds $\sqrt{}$
+Pounds

 Public spaces

-Refuse removal, refuse dumps and solid waste disposal
+Refuse removal, refuse dumps and solid waste disposal V

-, and the second of the second -/

-V
+Street trading · √

-Street trading Street lighting
+Street lighting 3/

+v

+Traffic and parking ·V